mflaks/CartPole/README.md

 The episode ends when the pole is more than 15 degrees from vertical, or the cart moves more than 2.4 units from the center.

 ### Solve the Game:
-The agents need to receive an average reward of 195.0 over 100 consecutive episodes
+The agents needs to receive an average reward of 195.0 over 100 consecutive episodes

 # Installation
 - pip install gym
-- pip instal numpy
+- pip install numpy